Core Member Engagement Team

 Team members will come together to understand how a member mobilization campaign works and how to manage time and resources to achieve campaign goals through independent, small group, and large group work.

-Each member engager will work with steward teams in their region to develop a member engagement plan that includes encouraging and reminding members to vote in the provincial election.
-Engagement events and activities will include individual conversations, presentations at chapter meetings, and worksite walkabouts - all while following provincial and local health and safety protocols.
+Each member engager will work with steward teams in their region to develop a member engagement plan to share information learned during the program.
+Engagement events and activities can include individual conversations, presentations at chapter meetings, and worksite walkabouts – all while following provincial and local health and safety protocols.
+Members of the team will be mentored by HSA campaign and organizing staff.

 By the end of the program, member engagers will have experience translating provincial goals into local actions and understand techniques to build solidarity across difference.
-They will be able to map and chart a workplace, assess issues that diminish solidarity, identify possible ways to address the issue, and build support for solutions – skills that apply beyond the workplace and union activism.
+They will be able to assess issues that diminish solidarity, identify possible ways to address the issue, and build support for solutions – skills that apply beyond the workplace and union activism.

 Following their participation in the program, member engagers will be encouraged to continue to use their skills and experiences to help develop HSA members’ participation in their union to continue to grow solidarity and effectiveness.
 Strong unions are more likely to achieve change at the bargaining table, in our professions, and across our province.

-If you would like to learn more about the CMET program before applying for this opportunity, two one-hour online information sessions will be held on Monday May 6, 2024 at 6:30pm PST and Tuesday May 7, 2024 from noon-1pm PST.
+If you would like to learn more about the CMET program before applying for this opportunity, two one-hour online information sessions will be held on Tuesday May 6, 2024 from noon to 1pm and 6:30-7:30pm PT.
 Please sign up for the information sessions on our website.

 Frequently Asked Questions

-• May 6 and May 7: Virtual Information Sessions at 6:30 pm and noon via Zoom
+• May 6: Virtual Information Sessions at noon and 6:30 pm via Zoom

 • Late May/Early June: Applications will be evaluated and a selection committee including a member of the HSA Board of Directors, Member Engagement Team graduate and HSA Organizer will conduct interviews.